Lucia's Blog: 2016-05-15

 • It is in giving that we are submitting to the Lordship of Jesus:

-Every act of total obedience acknowledges and makes valid or legal the higher authority that is in our lives: our Lord and Savior.
-He is the head over us and therefore is entitled and worthy of all honor and reverence.
-"Did you know that our submission to God is tested in this area?"
+Every act of total obedience acknowledges and makes valid or legal the higher authority in our lives: our Lord and Savior.
+He is the head over us and, therefore, is entitled and worthy of all honor and reverence.
+"Did you know our submission to God is tested in this area?"
 Our selfish nature makes it difficult at times to be givers to others.
-Sadly for many of us, it is difficult to obey this order to share our riches (such as money) with others who are in more need than we are.
-Our wallet seems to be the target.
+Sadly, for many of us, it is difficult to obey this order to share our riches (such as money) with others who are in more need than us.
+Our wallet is the target.
 It is the last citadel to fall to God's rule.
-If only we had the heart to remember that Divine Lordship is in no way a threat to us but rather a place of great safety.
+If only we had the heart to remember that Divine Lordship is not a threat to us but a place of great safety.

-Lest we forget, God is the GIVER of every good and perfect gift, (James 1:17).
+Lest we forget, God is the GIVER of every good and perfect gift (James 1:17).
 As His children, in His likeness, we are commanded to imitate Him.
 That means GIVING.
 God wants us to enlarge our hearts just the way He does.
-Don't forget that the wider and larger our hearts are, the better we paint a picture of His likeness, His character.
-My question is: "what do others think of God when they see our behavior regarding the way we use our riches, our money?"
+Remember that the wider and larger our hearts are, the better we paint a picture of His likeness, His character.
+My question is: "What do others think of God when they see our behavior regarding how we use our riches, our money?"

-Jesus’ sacrifice is our measure of sacrificial giving, (John 3:16).
+Jesus’ sacrifice is our measure of sacrificial giving (John 3:16).
 The apostle Paul exhorts us to give more.
 This is seen in his letters.
 In his letter to the Corinthians, the apostle Paul pointed them to Christ, Christ's character, "For to this end also I wrote, so that I might put you to the test whether you are obedient in all things."
 (2 Corinthians 2:9).
-When we give sacrificially with eagerness of heart, we abound in God's grace, love, faith, obedience....
-It is in giving to others that we are proclaiming the "good news" of the Gospel of our Lord and Savior.
+When we give sacrificially with eagerness of heart, we abound in God's grace, love, faith, obedience...
+In giving to others, we are proclaiming the "good news" of the Gospel of our Lord and Savior.
 There is no other way!

 • The grace of giving:

 God loves a cheerful giver, "Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver."
 (2 Corinthians 9:7).
 Giving delights God.
-He is well pleased when His children, enlarge their hearts gladly providing for the needs of His children.
-Through Paul, God repeatedly commends those like the Macedonian brethren, who gave beyond their monetary resources and gave of themselves to the needy saints in Jerusalem, (I Cor.
+He is well pleased when His children enlarge their hearts, gladly providing for the needs of His children.
+Through Paul, God repeatedly commends those like the Macedonian brethren, who gave beyond their monetary resources and gave of themselves to the needy saints in Jerusalem (I Cor.
 16:1-3; Romans 15:26).
 They enlarged their hearts to supply the needs of others.
-They did not offer breadcrumbs to the Lord but rather emptied themselves to bless others.
+They did not offer the Lord breadcrumbs but emptied themselves to bless others.
 In doing this, they clearly removed all greed!

 "Now, brethren, we wish to make known to you the grace of God which has been given in the churches of Macedonia, that in a great ordeal of affliction their abundance of joy and their deep poverty overflowed in the wealth of their liberality.
 For I testify that according to their ability, and beyond their ability, they gave of their own accord, begging us with much urging for the favor of participation in the support of the saints, and this, not as we had expected, but they first gave themselves to the Lord and to us by the will of God."
 (2 Corinthians 8:1-5).

-So, is it possible to know how much we ought to give?
+So, how much should we give?
 We find the answer in Acts 11:29:

 "And the disciples, every man according to his ability, determined to send relief unto the brethren that dwelt in Judaea."